Roles and responsibilities of a Deputy

 If I disagree with the expert report can the case still continue?

-In order to bring a successful clinical negligence claim, you require expert evidence to support your case.
-If you do not h...
+In order to bring a successful clinical negligence or personal injury claim, you require expert evidence to support your case...

 Mental Capacity Law Experts